suiguan/PySeamCarvingOpenCL/README.md

 Semester project for CS 259 in SJSU

-OpenCL Implementation of Seam Carving
+OpenCL Implementation of Seam Carving using PyOpenCL